nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 #### CnmResponse

-Assuming a successful execution of the workflow, this task will recover the 'cnm' key from the 'meta' portion of the CMA output, and add a "SUCCESS" record to the notification Kinesis stream.
+Assuming a successful execution of the workflow, this task will recover the `meta.cnm` key from the CMA output, and add a "SUCCESS" record to the notification Kinesis stream.

 If a prior step in the the workflow has failed, this will add a "FAILURE" record to the stream instead.

-The data written to the `CnmResponseStream` should adhere to the [Response Message Fields](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cloud+Notification+Mechanism#CloudNotificationMechanism-ResponseMessageFields) schema.
+The data written to the `response-endpoint` should adhere to the [Response Message Fields](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cloud+Notification+Mechanism#CloudNotificationMechanism-ResponseMessageFields) schema.

 **Example CNM Success Response**: